wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.VII.6

 <p class=fip id=p6>
-6.&emsp;The Bible repeatedly states that you should praise God.
+6. The Bible repeatedly states that you should praise God.
 <sup>2</sup>This hardly means that you should tell Him how wonderful He is.
 <sup>3</sup>He has no ego with which to accept such praise, and no perception with which to judge it.
 <sup>4</sup>But unless you take your part in the creation, His joy is not complete because yours is incomplete.